anasfik/nostr/README.md

 This package is a client for the [Nostr protocol](https://github.com/nostr-protocol/).
 It is a wrapper that lets you interact with the Nostr protocol in an easier, faster and more organized way.

+# NIPS that can be implemented with this package:

+[NIP-01, NIP-02, NIP-03]

 # Usage:

 The main and only instance that you need to use to access all other members in this package is: